RaoulSchikora/compiler/known_issues.md

 The grammar contains 4 reduce/reduce conflicts and 13 shift/reduce conflicts, which indicates ambiguity and needs to be solved, by re-writing or precedence rules (see Bison documentation).

+## Other

+Calling the unit tests with valgrind produces parsing error